soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Rolling plan
 :   Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Repository design and development.
 It keeps track of any developments and changes on a technical, stakeholder group level or at EUSO/JRC.

-documentation:SensorThings API
+documentation:SensorThings API (STA)
-:   [SensorThingsAPI](https://www.ogc.org/standard/sensorthings/){target=_blank} (STA) is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
+:   [SensorThingsAPI](https://www.ogc.org/standard/sensorthings/){target=_blank} is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
+The protocol can also be used to exchange field and laboratory observations on soils and soil samples.

-documentation:Sensor Observation Service
+documentation:Sensor Observation Service (SOS)
-:   [Sensor Observation Service](https://www.ogc.org/standard/sos/){target=_blank} (SOS) is a formalised protocol to exchange sensor data between entities, maintained at Open Geospatial Consortium.
+:   [Sensor Observation Service](https://www.ogc.org/standard/sos/){target=_blank} is a formalised protocol to exchange sensor data between entities, maintained at Open Geospatial Consortium.

+documentation:Single Sign-On (SSO)
+:   Single Sign On is an authentication scheme that allows a user to log in with a single ID to any of several related, yet independent, software systems (source: [wikipedia](https://en.wikipedia.org/wiki/Single_sign-on)).

 documentation:Sprint
 :   Sprint is a small timeframe during which tasks have been defined.